mckinnon/simple-mastodon-verification/readme.txt

 == Installation ==
 Install the plugin from the Wordpress store and enable in the Plugin menu.
 Configure on the General Settings page, then on User profile pages.

+*Note for Wordpress.com users*
+1. Installing this plugin on WordPress.com requires a paid subscription.
+2. Configuring and enabling this plugin requires entering 'Classic View' from the dashboard Screen (top right).
+The 'Default View' is Auttomatic's in-house UI and is not compatible with many WordPress plugin APIs.

 == Changelog ==
 Project maintained on GitHub at https://github.com/mckinnon/simple-mastodon-verification